 What if my coach recommends a product that is not NSF Certified for Sport®?
 Can I still use it?

 Just because a coach or support person recommends a supplement does not mean it’s safe and this will not excuse a positive test.
 It is up to the athlete to decide whether to use dietary supplements and which ones to use.
 If you choose to use supplements despite the risk, you could look on the NSF Certified for Sport® website to see if there is an equivalent product to the one that was recommended.

 NSF Certified for Sport® significantly reduces, but does not entirely eliminate, the risk of testing positive from a contaminated supplement and that is why USADA cannot approve any particular supplement product.
 No dietary supplement can be guaranteed to be 100 percent risk-free.
 It is still up to each athlete to determine whether they want to take the risk of using dietary supplements and USADA does not approve or evaluate dietary supplement products.

 Are uncertified supplements or supplements certified by another third-party testing agency banned by USADA?

 No. USADA does not ban (or approve) individual dietary supplement products.
 However, if an athlete uses a dietary supplement that contains or advertises to contain a prohibited substance, the athlete may be subject to an anti-doping rule violation.
 The use of any dietary supplement is at the athlete’s own risk.

 How can I find products that are NSF Certified for Sport®?
 Are they on Global DRO?

-NSF Certified for Sport® products are recognized by the label below and should be verified by checking on the NSF Certified for Sport® website or the mobile application.
+NSF Certified for Sport® products should be verified by checking on the NSF Certified for Sport® website or the mobile application.
 Global DRO does not contain information on, or that applies to, any dietary supplements.